simonneutert/simonneutert.github.io/posts/2026-09-27-deno-nbb-repo.md

 modules and any data files you include.
 Your users need nothing.
 No Deno, no Node, no `bb`.

-The executable only gets the permissions you list in `:compile :permissions`.
+For development, commands run with `--allow-all`; only compiled executables are restricted to the permissions you list in `:compile :permissions`.
 Cross-compiling for another OS is a Deno flag away:

 ```sh